International Tourism Management (Cruise Business/Innoνatiοn)

 Course Description

 Do you wish to gain a broad view of the tourism industry and specialize in the unique area of cruise tourism management?
 Do you also wish to live in a beautiful small city and study in a modern University of Applied Sciences with close connections to professors and fellow students?
-If the answer to these questions is yes, then the B.A. in Cruise Tourism Management at the University of Applied Sciences Bremerhaven is the right choice for you!
+If the answer to these questions is yes, then the B.A. in International Tourism Management (Cruise Business/Innovation) at the University of Applied Sciences Bremerhaven is the right choice for you!
 Study in this one-of-a-kind study program, completely in English, and get the chance to spend one year abroad working or studying, which will lead to amazing career opportunities after you graduate.

 Special Program Features